 Applications, businesses, users, and teams are rarely all in the one location.
 Increasingly we are coordinating geographically dispersed teams and partnering with other organizations.
 Enabling secure collaboration between these groups accelerates development and innovation.

-We’re democratizing data management even further up the application stack.
+We’re democratizing data management even further up the application stack with the Rok data management platform.
 It’s great that DevOps Engineers and Site Reliability Engineers (SREs) must no longer rely on request-wait style ITIL-based workflows for infrastructure administrators, but what would be even better is the actual user of the data taking control.

 In the data science world, this is exactly what we’re doing.
 We’ve started with Kubeflow on Kubernetes as a platform for data science and machine learning pipelines, and we’re extending it to the entire Kubernetes data ecosystem.